 iOS App Store

-I scoured the internet for different examples of parental gates, and found that there was no exact standard.
+I scoured the internet for different examples of parental gates and found that there was no exact standard.
 Apple had a subjective decision over what satisfied their requirement for a parental gate.
 There were some methods that other applications had used that had been approved, so I started there.
-My first attempt was to create 3 random numbers displayed on screen that had to be tapped in increasing order.
-This mechanic had been used prior, and seemed to be the quickest and cleanest to implement, however it seemed too simple.
+My first attempt was to create 3 random numbers displayed on the screen that had to be tapped in increasing order.
+This mechanic had been used earlier and seemed to be the quickest and cleanest to implement, however it seemed too simple.
 So I increased the required numbers to 4 and away I went.

 The iOS version of the game is supported by iAds.
-However, for the same price as purchasing the game on non ad supported platforms ($0.99) they can be removed.
+However, for the same price as purchasing the game on non-ad-supported platforms ($0.99) they can be removed.
 Giving the purchaser that warm and fuzzy feeling of supporting a good cause (yay!).
-Having to “approve” In-App Purchase (IAP) items for submission separate from your main application can be daunting the first time a round; even now I still forget to approve them when I go to submit something, only to have it rejected because of it.
+Having to “approve” In-App Purchase (IAP) items for submission separate from your main application can be daunting the first time around; even now I still forget to approve them when I go to submit something, only to have it rejected because of it.

 So there is one problem with the iOS App Store, and that is the review times, they are absolutely brutal.
-When you’ve gotten rejected, you have to resubmit your application again, and it must wait the automatic cool down period (6 days?) before the reviewers will look at it again.
+When you’ve gotten rejected, you have to resubmit your application again, and it must wait the automatic cool-down period (6 days?) before the reviewers will look at it again.
 That seems a bit harsh if you are simply correcting a minor mistake.